About

 Chainwatch: Descent is a first-person dungeon crawler set in a world held together by divine chains - and those chains are breaking.

 You play as an adventurer descending into the Shifting Warrens, living labyrinths torn open where the Covenant Chains have shattered.
 The Void Below seeps through the cracks, warping stone into impossible shapes and birthing nightmares from the Nightfall Depths.
-At the bottom of each Warren lies a Broken Link — a fragment of the god who forged it.
+At the bottom of each Warren lies a Broken Link - a fragment of the god who forged it.
 Recover enough, and the Chains can be reforged.
-Fail, and there is no second chance.
+But the moment you cross the threshold, the Chain brands your soul - you are immortal now, bound to an endless cycle of death and resurrection.
+The Warren reshapes itself with every death.
+The only escape is to break the Chain itself.

 The Game